 9. Infants: If the visitor has an infant child, the following items shall be permitted: four diapers, two jars of vacuum sealed baby food, two plastic bottles of milk or juice, one change of clothing, one baby blanket (maximum width and length not to exceed 48 inches), and one clear plastic bag of baby wipes.
 These items, except the baby blanket, must be stored in a single clear plastic container (i.e., gallon size zip-lock bag.)
 All items are subject to search.

-10. Money: Visitors shall not give any money to an offender.
-All state correctional facilities utilize JPAY for offender money deposits.
-JPAY allows family members and friends to make a deposit to an offender’s account in a number of ways via U.S. mail, internet, telephone, kiosks at the correctional facility, and Moneygram locations.
+10. Money: Visitors shall not give any money to an imprisoned person.
+All state correctional facilities utilize JPAY for money deposits to people in prison.
+JPAY allows family members and friends to make a deposit to an person in prison’s account in a number of ways via U.S. mail, internet, telephone, kiosks at the correctional facility, and Moneygram locations.

-11. Contact between offenders and visitors: Offenders who have contact visits may embrace (hug) and exchange a brief kiss, to indicate fondness, not a lingering kiss, with their visitor at beginning and end of the visit.
+11. Contact between people in prison and visitors: People in prison who have contact visits may embrace (hug) and exchange a brief kiss, to indicate fondness, not a lingering kiss, with their visitor at beginning and end of the visit.
 During the visit, the only contact permitted is holding hands.
-Excessive displays of affection or sexual misconduct between offenders and visitors is strictly prohibited.
-Small children may be permitted to sit on the lap of the visitor or offender.
-Any improper contact between an offender and visitor shall be grounds for stopping the visit immediately.
-Some offenders are restricted to non-contact visits.
-In these cases, there shall be no physical contact or touching at all between the offender and the visitors.
+Excessive displays of affection or sexual misconduct between people in prison and visitors is strictly prohibited.
+Small children may be permitted to sit on the lap of the visitor or person in prison.
+Any improper contact between a person in prison and visitor shall be grounds for stopping the visit immediately.
+Some people in prison are restricted to non-contact visits.
+In these cases, there shall be no physical contact or touching at all between the person in prison and the visitors.
 Restroom breaks may be authorized, however, visitors will be subject to the entire search process again.

-12. Restrictions on visits with minors: Offenders who have a current or prior conviction for a sex crime involving a minor child family member, or who have a documented history of sex abuse with a minor child family member, are ineligible to visit with any minor child, including their own biological or step-child.
-Offenders who have a current or prior conviction for a sex crime involving a minor child who is not a family member are ineligible to visit with any minor child.
-The offenders affected by these restrictions have been informed of possible exceptions that may only be approved by the warden.
+12. Restrictions on visits with minors: People in prison who have a current or prior conviction for a sex crime involving a minor child family member, or who have a documented history of sex abuse with a minor child family member, are ineligible to visit with any minor child, including their own biological or step-child.
+People in prison who have a current or prior conviction for a sex crime involving a minor child who is not a family member are ineligible to visit with any minor child.
+The imprisoned people affected by these restrictions have been informed of possible exceptions that may only be approved by the warden.

-13. Generally prohibited: The giving or receiving of any item(s) to/from an offender without the prior approval of staff is prohibited.
+13. Generally prohibited: The giving or receiving of any item(s) to/from a person in prison without the prior approval of staff is prohibited.
 Violators are subject to arrest and criminal prosecution and suspension of visiting privileges.
-The only exception is that the visitor may purchase soft drinks, snacks or concessions in the visiting area and share them with the offender.
-The offender is not permitted to take anything out of the visiting area when the visit is finished, other than with approval as noted above.
+The only exception is that the visitor may purchase soft drinks, snacks or concessions in the visiting area and share them with the person in prison.
+The person in prison is not permitted to take anything out of the visiting area when the visit is finished, other than with approval as noted above.

 14. Visiting hours: See Hours of Operation section for each individual facility on our locations page.

 15. Public transportation: Some DPS&C facilities have public transportation available to the facility.
-Information is provided at the facility to the offender population if public transportation is available.
+Information is provided at the facility to the people in prison if public transportation is available.
 There may be a cost for use of this transportation and the DPS&C does not endorse or claim any liability for the use of the transportation provider.
-The visitor may contact the offender they wish to visit to obtain specific information regarding any types of transportation that may be available to the facility where the offender is housed.
+The visitor may contact the person they wish to visit in prison to obtain specific information regarding any types of transportation that may be available to the facility where the person is housed.

 16. Directions: Driving directions may be found on the facility page the visitor wishes to visit.